Water Softener Installation, Maintenance & Repair Services in Beavercreek, OH

 Salt is usually added to the reservoir during the regeneration of the softener.
 The more often a softener is regenerated, the more often salt needs to be added.
 Usually, water softeners are checked once a month.
 To guarantee a satisfactory production of soft water, the salt level should be kept at least half-full at all times.

-Get a Free Plumbing Estimate in Dayton, OH!
+Get a Free Plumbing Estimate in Dayton, Ohio

 Beavercreek Plumbing & Drain Van